 Verint Da Vinci Research

 At Verint, our team of data and AI scientists are constantly at work to make customer engagement better around the globe through innovation and research.
 Our researchers hold hundreds of patents, and regularly publish their findings in leading industry and scholarly publications.
-Here are some of scientists’ latest work.
+Here’s some of our scientists’ latest work.

 An Adaptive Deep Clustering Pipeline to Inform Text Labeling at Scale